 People can enjoy Monsoon in Kunja Guth village from July to September.
 Experience beautiful green surroundings with mesmerizing scenery of the Village.
 However, you should be a bit careful when traveling in the month of July and August due to heavy rainfall which may cause a few risky situations and it may become hard to enjoy the beauty of nature.

 The temperature during this season varies from 15°C to -3°C, and the breeze that accompanies the rain makes the whole place look even more beautiful.

 Monsoon Festivals in Kunja Guth:

-In this season if you plan to visit this place, you can have the privilege to attend the ‘Jageshwar Monsoon Festival’, which is organised between 15 July to 15 August at Jageshwar during the month of Shravan.
-This festival is celebrated in the honour of Hindu god “Shiva”.
-Many stalls and shops are arranged this day by localities, to serve the purpose.
+During this season if you plan to visit this place, you can have the privilege to attend the ‘Jageshwar Monsoon Festival’, which is organized between 15 July to 15 August at Jageshwar during the month of Shravan.
+This festival is celebrated in the honor of the Hindu God “Shiva”.
+Many stalls and shops are arranged on this day by localities, to serve the purpose.

 Kunja Guth in Winter Season

-People can enjoy Heavy Snowfall in Kunja Guth Village that begins from October and continues till March.
-Mesmerising beauty during winter will amaze you.
+People can enjoy Heavy Snowfall in Kunja Guth Village which begins in October and continues till March.
+Mesmerizing beauty during winter will amaze you.
 Not only this but you will get to witness a Panoramic view of the village covered in Snow.